ayushiSrivastava29/Employee_Management_System/Readme.md

 - Pull or download the zip file of the project.
 - Set image path according to your system.
-- Create mysql database with name "MCA" and table with name "mayank" with username and password as root.
+- Create mysql database with name "MCA" and table with name "ayushi" with username and password as root.

 ## On command prompt or terminal run following commads: